 Distressed and Foreclosed Properties Registration Requirements

-The Code Enforcement Department partners with PROCHAMPS to combat neighborhood blight and enforce Islamorada’s regulations regarding distressed and foreclosed properties.
-Banks are required to register defaulted and foreclosed properties with PROCHAMPS.
-To register a foreclosure property (or to file a citizen complaint regarding a property issue), please visit PROCHAMPS Islamorada page.
-Any questions with respect to registration requirements, registration status, etc. should be directed to SUPPORT@PROCHAMPS.COM.
+The Code Enforcement Department partners with third party vendors to combat neighborhood blight and enforce Islamorada’s regulations regarding distressed and foreclosed properties.
+Banks are required to register defaulted and foreclosed properties with the Village.
+To register a foreclosure property (or to file a citizen complaint regarding a property issue), please contact the Code Enforcement Department for any questions with respect to registration requirements, registration status, etc.